drkennetz/slackgpt/README.md

 Please follow the [Contribution File](./Contribution.md) to contribute to this repo.

 ## Issues
 To submit an issue, select the issue template that most closely corresponds with your issue type and submit.
 Someone will get to you soon!

+## Code of Conduct